AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 *  **[!UICONTROL Client Secret]**: Your Salesforce connected app Consumer Secret.
 *  **[!UICONTROL Username]**: Your Salesforce account username.

-If the details provided are valid, the UI displays a **Connected** status with a green check mark, you can then proceed to the next step.
+If the details provided are valid, the UI displays a **[!UICONTROL Connected]** status with a green check mark, you can then proceed to the next step.

 ### Fill in destination details {#destination-details}